 Glenside Hospital catered for a patient’s basic needs.
 When it was first built in 1861 it may have seemed to some patients, who were not too traumatised by their illness, like a haven.
 It was a hospital for the poor and from 1861-1900, the hospital would have been so different to their daily experience.
 In a world without the welfare state, and National Health Service.

 A patient would be given a bed, clean sheets and three meals a day.
 At home people would have been used to sharing beds with relatives, living in one room with many people, and often having to work long hours to ensure they and their family did not starve.

-Other patients may have been too ill to notice their surroundings while some, especially those used to a more refined life may have found the long corridors and stark interiors a bleak, unhappy place.
+Other patients may have been too ill to notice their surroundings while some,used to a more refined life may have found the long corridors and stark interiors a bleak place.

 In 1994 Glenside Hospital was closed.
 These large institutions were closing across the country as they were deemed as redundant.
-With more sophisticated drugs, Care in the Community became more of a possibility.
-Many more people could be cared for in their own homes and smaller hospitals and houses took over the role of nursing those who needed more attention and support.
+With more sophisticated drugs, Care in the Community became a possibility.
+Many more people could be cared for in their own homes, with smaller hospitals and houses taking over the role of nursing those who needed more attention and support.

 This next piece collects some thoughts from both patients and staff on the benefits of a large hospital and ‘Care in the Community’.

 There is tension between providing the right level of care and giving people their independence so that they do not harm themselves or become dependent.

 How can we help people with mental illness?
 It is a big question and not easy to answer.

 The following piece perhaps provides some explanation to why there is still such debate on how best to treat mental illness.